 In contrast to allo-HSCT, our approach harvests stem cells directly from the patient, edits the defective gene ex vivo, and reintroduces those same cells back into the patient.
-We believe this ex vivo gene editing approach, which uses the patient's own cells, will provide better safety and efficacy than allo-HSCT.
+We believe this ex vivo gene editing approach, which uses the patient's own cells, may provide better results than allo-HSCT.